Shanghai Campaign: Outcome

-When the nationalist defenders of the city adopted these strategies, causing great harm to the local populace, it produced popular alienation toward the nationalist regime and boosted the appeal of the communist side.
-Although communist agents certainly played a part in organizing the local populace to protect factories, banks, shops and other infrastructure facilities, which had prevented the nationalists from carrying out the scorch-earth policy as they had planned, these actions were mostly voluntary at the local people's own will out of concern for their survival after the campaign, which would be dependent on this infrastructure, rather than out of a desire to help the attacking communists.

 Another mistake committed by the nationalists was strategic in nature: spending too many resources defending a political symbol instead of focusing on evacuating the city and transferring the wealth.
 Much of the nationalists’ military resources were spent at Shanghai, leaving other regions vulnerable, and the communist VII Corps was able to take advantage by seizing Ningbo and Wenzhou during the campaign.
 As a result, not only was the city lost to the communists in a relatively intact state, along with a great portion of its wealth, but many other surrounding regions also fell, enriching the communist forces.

+The Communist entry into Shanghai was warmly received.
+Communist forces were ordered to disturb the city as little as possible, and soldiers slept on the streets rather than disturb people in their homes.
+Employees of the Central Bank of China placed posters stating: "Confiscate the properties of the privileged families and bureaucratic capitalists!" on the walls of the building.
+Administrative function began to return to normal on the third day of the city's capture, with 300 truckloads of political workers and officials entering into Shanghai to take over industrial, financial and telecommunications services.